eclipse-fa3st/fa3st-service/docs/source/interfaces/endpoint.md

 - `/private`: certificates for the OPC UA server
 - `/rejected`: unkown/rejected client certificates

-To provision the OPC UA Endpoint to use an existing certificate for the server, save the certificate file as `{serverCertificateBasePath}/private/Fraunhofer IOSB AAS OPC UA Server@{hostname}_2048.der` and the private key as `{serverCertificateBasePath}/private/Fraunhofer IOSB AAS OPC UA Server@{hostname}_2048.pem` where `{hostname}` is the host name of your machine.
+To provision the OPC UA Endpoint to use an existing certificate for the server, save the certificate file as `{serverCertificateBasePath}/private/FA3ST Service Endpoint OPC UA@{hostname}_2048.der` and the private key as `{serverCertificateBasePath}/private/FA3ST Service Endpoint OPC UA@{hostname}_2048.pem` where `{hostname}` is the host name of your machine.

 When an unkown client connects to the OPC UA Endpoint, the connection will be rejected and its client certificate will be stored in `/rejected`.
 To trust the certificate of a client and allow the connection, move the file to `/certs`.